RMHogervorst/blog/content/subscribing.md

 ## Other ways
-I'll try tweet everything as well (see tweet button below).
+I'll try to tweet everything as well (see tweet button below).

+I also aggregate some of my posts on [dev.to](https://dev.to "a great platform for developers")